 TBEC takes a minimum of one week to complete, but trainees are given up to 8 weeks to complete the course.

 Candidates must have an internationally recognized TESOL, TEFL, or TESL certification course in order to take this course.

 Tuition fee includes course material, tutor support, and one official certificate.

-CA$299 Only CA$100 when you register for an accredited TESOL Course
+CA$299 Only CA$100 when you register in an accredited TESOL course

 Teaching Business English Course Syllabus

 The 20-hour Teaching a Business English Course (TBEC) specialist course consists of seven (7) modules.
 The final assignment consists of a 4-hour lesson plan that will train you to develop your own Business English syllabus.

 Your understanding of the topics in each module will be assessed through one final assignment.
 There are also some self-corrected quizzes to review parts of the module, and reflection tasks where you are asked to reflect on the material and readings in the corresponding module.
 Although quizzes and reflection tasks play an important part in the learning process, they do not count toward the final mark.

 In this module, you will be introduced to the difference between teaching General English and Business English courses.
 You will also learn about the characteristics of the Business English learner and the advantages and disadvantages of each type of business course, including teaching one-to-one.